Long Division

 ---|---|---|

-Divisor | The number which will divide the dividend. | 4 |
+Divisor | The number which divides the dividend. | 4 |

 Quotient | The result of division. | 18 |

-Remainder | The leftover part or the number left after certain steps and cannot be divided further. | 3 |
+Remainder | The leftover part or the number left after the division which cannot be divided further. | 3 |

 Long Division Steps

-To perform division requires the construction of a tableau.
+In order to perform division, we need to understand a few steps.
 The divisor is separated from the dividend by a right parenthesis 〈)〉 or vertical bar 〈|〉 and the dividend is separated from the quotient by a vinculum (an overbar).
-Now, let us follow the steps of the long division given below to understand the process.
+Now, let us follow the long division steps given below to understand the process.

 - Step 1: Take the first digit of the dividend from the left.
 Check if this digit is greater than or equal to the divisor.